mrbvrz/segoe-ui-linux/README.md

 installs the entire font family including emoji, also installs to wine-prefix if found.

-## Changes on this fork
-- new fonts added
-- changed the install directory defaults
-- copy from local not wget-git
-- looks for and puts the fonts into wine-prefix

 ## TL;DR

 <p align="center"><img src="img/segoe.png" alt="segoe" width="600"/></div></p>

 **Segoe** ***(/ˈsiːɡoʊ/ SEE-goh)*** is a typeface, or family of fonts, that is best known for its use by Microsoft.
 The company uses Segoe in its online and printed marketing materials, including recent logos for a number of products.
 Additionally, the Segoe UI font sub-family is used by numerous Microsoft applications.